Documentation Index

 Consolidation

-A background loop runs every 30 seconds:- Per-fact — search for similar observations, decide whether to update existing or create new
+Consolidation now runs as a builtin automation with dual triggers: every 30 minutes and after 5 minutes of idle time (configurable in Settings > Memory).- Per-fact — search for similar observations, decide whether to update existing or create new

 - Temporal pass — find trends and transitions across an entity’s facts